swcarpentry/website/_posts/2016/07/2016-07-04-otago-workshop.md

 We had a surplus of helpers so Tom became more involved in the "sharing" part working on the training materials, including a `git` lesson on branches and  several pull requests to the Software Carpentry lessons repositories.
-It would be interesting so see whether others have had issues with the material we where did.
-While it was valuable to have extra helpers avaiable at times (with technical issues springing up across the room),
+It would be interesting so see whether others have had issues with the material where we did.
+It was valuable to have extra helpers avaiable at times (with technical issues springing up across the room).

 Favourite moments of Software Carpentry: